Camp Hensel

 Church Blog

-The Meek
+The Merciful

 In Habakkuk 2:4, the prophet declared, “Behold the proud, His soul is not upright in him; But the just shall live by his faith.”
 Although this is the first time the principle is stated in these words, it is not new.
 It is as old as God’s dealings with man.
-The righteous have always and always will live by faith (Gal.
+The righteous have always and will always live by faith (Gal.
 2:20).
 Therefore, it is important for us to understand faith, and how to develop a faith approach to living.…

-From the Director’s Desk (February 2024) – Trent Kennedy
+From the Director’s Desk (March 2024) – Trent Kennedy